syncfusion-content/angular-docs/angular/GettingStarted/getting-started-angular-with-mvc-application.md

 ## Run the Application

-Run the GULP tasks, so that the Angular Typescript files are compiled and moved to the appropriate folder (Scripts).
+Run the GULP tasks, so that the Angular TypeScript files are compiled and moved to the appropriate folder (Scripts).
 Open the `Task Runner Explorer (View->Other Windows->Task Runner)` in Visual Studio 2015.

 ![](/angular/GettingStarted/Images/taskrunner.png)